Current Section 8 Participants -- Our current Newsletter is available along with other important information and forms.

 Eligible Units - The unit the family selects must meet certain standards.
-We will inspect the unit before any assistance is paid, and at least once a year, as long as assistance is being paid.
+We will inspect the unit before any assistance is paid, and at least once a year as long as assistance is being paid.
 The unit must always be in decent, safe, and sanitary condition.
-The unit checklist is available in our library.
+Please see the unit checklist for inspection items.

 Program Rules - The rights and responsibilities for participants of the Section 8 Housing Choice Voucher can be found in the Family Handbook.